khanduri/influxdb.com/content/docs/kapacitor/v0.1/introduction/getting_started.md

 While triggering an alert based off cpu usage is more suited for the streaming case you can get the basic idea of how `batch` tasks work by following the same use case.

-This TICK script does the same thing as the earlier stream task but as a batch task.
+This TICKscript does the same thing as the earlier stream task but as a batch task.

 ```javascript
 batch